 Wool and Wool Blend Carpet Fibers

 Wool is a natural fiber and should not be compared to a synthetic fiber.
 Some carpets are offered with a blend of nylon and wool in varying amounts.
 Usually I see 20% nylon and 80% wool.
 This gives wool some of the characteristics of nylon like increased resiliency and durability as well as lower cost.
 This can be a very good blend to consider having in your home.
 Learn about Carpet Comparison

-Wool carpets are considered the most elite of fibers and are the most expensive of all carpet fibers.
+Wool carpets are considered the most elite of all fibers and are the most expensive of all fibers.
 Wool is a natural fiber and is very soft.
-It has excellent insulating qualities and is naturally fire resistant.
-However, wool carpets must be professionally cleaned by specialized carpet cleaning methods and is more expensive to maintain and install than synthetic carpet styles.
+It has excellent insulating qualities and is naturally fire-resistant.

 I am confused about carpet specifications.
 I see these initials on the back of some carpet samples but not others?
 What does BCF mean?
 BCF stands for Bulked Continuous Filament.
 You might want to buy a carpet made from a Continuous Filament fiber if you hate vacuuming.
 Why do some carpets shed and fuzz?